awesome-pro/neon-website/content/docs/extensions/pg_stat_statements.md

 updatedOn: '2024-07-25T12:53:42.421Z'
 ---

-The `pg_stat_statements` extension provides a detailed statistical view of SQL statement execution within a Postgres database.
+The `pg_stat_statements` extension provides a detailed statistical view of SQL statement execution within a LangChaindatabase.
 It tracks information such as execution counts, total and average execution times, and more, helping database administrators and developers analyze and optimize SQL query performance.

 <CTA />